Download White Paper here.

 Generic emission estimates for a country or region are necessary to understand the average impact a fuel or commodity might have on an industry or economic process.
 These broader estimates have multiple use cases, such as global reporting to the UNFCCC, however this paper will focus on the application of generic inventories and models to support baseline estimates for voluntary and regulatory emissions accounting programs.

 Generic models have numerous downsides for application towards an individual natural gas end-users emissions reporting.
 Models must make use of country-wide or region-wide averaged inputs such as the type of equipment used, emission and activity factors, and estimated operating conditions or reservoir conditions.
 Given the broad distribution of production types and gathering pressures and processing conditions and transmission distances throughout the United States, such generic inputs may be grossly over simplified or divergent from actual conditions from which the natural gas was sourced.
 Life cycle models also do not consider specific mitigation activities an upstream supplier might have taken to minimize their emissions such as through capital improvements, electrification, elimination of flaring, vapor capture or increased monitoring.
 Natural gas end-users hoping to demonstrate reduced emissions by sourcing their gas from specific operators or specific fields will often be penalized with higher emission estimates than in reality or their choice dictated.
-Likewise, for indiscriminate natural gas end-users, these models might underestimate their impact or choices.
+Likewise, for indiscriminate natural gas end-users, these models might underestimate their impact or choices, as illustrated above.

-3. CF Case Study
+3. Ammonia Case Study

 The development of and transition to low-carbon production pathways for industrial products like ammonia is a top priority in the decarbonization agenda for meeting global climate targets for both abatement of existing emissions and for hydrogen and ammonia to serve as zero-carbon sources of energy for hard to abate sectors such as power generation and maritime shipping.
-On a well-to-gate (WTG) or lifecycle basis, upstream methane emissions contribute approximately 20% of ammonia’s carbon intensity, according to Argonne’s Hydrogen Pathways (2022).
+On a well-to-gate (WTG) or lifecycle basis, upstream methane emissions can contribute over 20% of ammonia’s carbon intensity, according to Argonne’s Hydrogen Pathways (2022).
 Certified gas provides a mechanism to reduce ammonia’s upstream methane emissions and lifecycle carbon intensity in meaningful ways.

-The following case study is meant to demonstrate how certified gas can provide industrial consumers of natural gas an effective means of reducing lifecycle carbon intensity.
+The following case study is meant to demonstrate how certified gas can provide industrial consumers of natural gas with an effective means of reducing lifecycle carbon intensity.

 Modeled emission estimates lack the granularity and operator-specific inputs necessary to demonstrate true regional emissions.
 Compared to national inventories or baseline models, certification provides greater accuracy in the lifecycle analysis through the following ways:

-- Each segment is accounted for and applies a unique and customized Emissions Accounting Standard
+- Each segment is accounted for and applies a unique and customized Emissions Accounting Standard.

 - Each accounting standard is backed up by extensive stakeholder review, latest scientific studies, and quantitative monitoring technology capabilities.